cmiz/jquery.iocurve/README.md

 # jquery.iocurve

 jQuery plugin like Tone Curve on Photoshop or GIMP.
-See [Official web site](http://cmz.php.xdomain.jp/jquery.iocurve/) for more information.
+See [official web site](http://cmz.php.xdomain.jp/jquery.iocurve/) for more information.

 ## Quick start

-Create HTML and open your browser.
+Create HTML and open in your browser.
 ```html
 <div class="iocurve" style="width:300px"></div>